mockoon/mockoon.com/content/blog/building-own-analytics-fun-and-profit.md

 ---

 We hope you enjoyed this blog post and that it will help you build your analytics system or maybe convince you to use something that already exists!
-If you have any questions or feedback, feel free to reach out on [Discord](/discord/).